tw4l/brunnhilde/README.md

 1. Sorted format list with count
 2. Sorted format and version list with count
 3. Sorted mimetype list with count
+4. Sorted list of last modified dates, by year, with count
-4. All files with Siegfried errors
+5. Files with Siegfried errors
-5. All files with Siegfried warnings
+6. Files with Siegfried warnings
-6. All unidentified files
+7. Fnidentified files
-7. All duplicates (based on Siegfried-generated md5 hash)
+8. Duplicates (based on Siegfried-generated md5 hash)

 Reports are written as CSV files to a new 'reports' directory created in the directory from which Brunnhilde is run.